evothings/phonegap-estimotebeacons/README.md

 `EstimoteBeacons.prototype.connectToBeacon = function(major, minor, callback, errorCallback) ...`
 Allows you to connect to the beacon by providing major/minor of the beacon.

-*NOTE* Connected beacon goes 'invisible' for startRangingBeaconsInRegion untill you disconnect *NOTE* You can be connected only to one beacon at the time.
+- *NOTE* Connected beacon goes 'invisible' until it disconnects
+- *NOTE* You can be connected only to the one beacon at the time.
-*NOTE* You need to connect to the beacon to do any *write* opperatons (update software, change frequency etc.)
+- *NOTE* You need to connect to the beacon to do any *write* opperatons (update software, change frequency etc.)

 `EstimoteBeacons.prototype.connectToBeaconByMacAddress = function(macAddress, callback, errorCallback) ...`
 Allows you to connect to the beacon by providing its MAC Address.
 I used that to connect to the beacons with old software ( < v1.6 ).

-*NOTE* You have to use startEstimoteBeaconsDiscoveryForRegion to connect to the beacons with old software.
+- *NOTE* You have to use startEstimoteBeaconsDiscoveryForRegion to connect to the beacons with old software.

 `EstimoteBeacons.prototype.disconnectFromBeacon = function(callback, errorCallback)...`
 Disconnects you from the connected beacon.
 Since there can be only one, you don't have to provide major/minor or MAC.

 `EstimoteBeacons.prototype.setFrequencyOfConnectedBeacon = function(frequency, callback, errorCallback)...`
 Sets the frequency of the connected beacon.
 You can set anything between 80 and 3200.

-*NOTE* This will crash the app ATM if you send a non-numeric string.
+- *NOTE* This will crash the app ATM if you send a non-numeric string.

 `EstimoteBeacons.prototype.setPowerOfConnectedBeacon = function(power, callback, errorCallback) ...`
 Sets the power of the connected beacon.
 You can choose from -40, -20, -16, -12, -8, -4, 0, 4.

-*NOTE* This will crash the app ATM if you send a non-numeric string.
+- *NOTE* This will crash the app ATM if you send a non-numeric string.

 `EstimoteBeacons.prototype.updateFirmwareOfConnectedBeacon = function(progressCallback, successCallback, errorCallback) ..`
 Updates the softwere of connected beacon (if needed).

-*NOTE* I was able to succesfully upgrade 3 devices with that method so it's tested but still - use with caution!
+- *NOTE* I was able to succesfully upgrade 3 devices with that method so it's tested, but still - use it with caution!
 Make sure that beacon is near the phone, make sure that your phone has stable connection to the Internet and keep your fingers crossed.